Sunday, November 3, 2024

 What is scary- aliens

-General or non-horror content warning- again GORE (some stop motion but also gory), body horror, animal death, paranoia, very tense
+General or non-horror content warning- again GORE (some stop motion but still gory), body horror, animal death, paranoia, very tense

 Plot- a group of American scientists in Antarctica rescue a dog who is running away another group of scientists who are shooting at it from a helicopter.
 The dog it turns out is carrying an alien that has the power to morph into any living person or thing, and it kills all the other dogs, and starts to replicate the scientists and kill them.